mkmurray/CodeCampOverflow/README.md

 Code Camp Overflow
 ==================

+Note: I will be updating this repository as FubuMVC reaches beta and later version 1.0.

 Sample code given at a [Utah Code Camp](http://utcodecamp.com/) presentation introducing the .NET open-source MVC web framework [FubuMVC](http://fubumvc.com/).
 FubuMVC (Fubu = for us, by us) focuses on rapid